 We also have to put an extra line break after each number in both columns of row numbers.
-That extra line break forces a blank line between the row numbers, because each column has only half of the row numbers, for either the public side or the private side.
+That extra line break forces a blank line between the row numbers, because each column has only half of the row numbers.

-For the column of public-side row numbers, we must also have an extra line break at the top of the column, before the first row number, so that all the public-side row numbers are pushed down one row, to put them in the right places relative to the pattern rows and private-side row numbers.
+For the column of public-side row numbers, we must also have an extra line break at the top of the column, so that all the public-side row numbers are pushed down one row, to put them in the right places relative to the pattern rows and private-side row numbers.